Elatochori

 Elatochori (Ελατοχώρι) is a village and a community of the Katerini municipality.
 Before the 2011 local government reform it was part of the municipality of Pierioi, of which it was a municipal district.
-The 2011 census recorded 533 inhabitants in the village.
+The 2021 census recorded 447 inhabitants in the village.
 The community of Elatochori covers an area of 38.872 km2.

 Geography

 Elatochori is situated west of Katerini, and south of Veria.
 It is a mountainous village that lies on the Pierian Mountains.
 There is also a ski resort 6 km from the village.

 Population

-According to the 2011 census, the population of Elatochori was 533 people, a decrease of almost 13% compared to the previous census of 2001.